OBorce/zero-preprocessor/README.md

 ### Installing

-For now all you need to do is git clone the repo, add it as a sub_directory and call the function on the target you wish to include the translator for.
+For now all you need to do is git clone the repo, add it as a sub_directory and call the function on the target you wish to include the preprocessor for.

 ```
 # add our preprocessor